 "I want to go to medical school, and they're really looking for students with high GPAs.
 I'm worried that if I take a bunch of honors classes my GPA will suffer."

 This is a possibility, but we doubt it.
-For the reasons listed above, students often feel more engaged by honors classes.
-Our classes are considerably smaller than non-honors classes, and students are asked to think in-depth about ideas or concepts.
+Our students often feel more engaged by honors classes.
+Classes are considerably smaller than non-honors classes, and students are asked to think in-depth about ideas or concepts.
 This means that students most often feel engaged by the class and have to worry less about "busy work," such as rote memorization of long lists.
-Much of the engagement will come from their fellow students--discussion and/or debate with classmates often bring course ideas alive and reveal their significance for Christians living in the 21st Century.
+Much of the engagement will come from fellow students — discussion and/or debate with classmates often bring course ideas alive and reveal their significance for Christians living in the 21st Century.

 Will Honors classes limit my social life and fun?

-The short answer to this is: No!
-We're looking for three-dimensional students who want to love the Lord not just with their minds but also with their heart, soul, and strength.
+The short answer: No!
+We're looking for three-dimensional students who want to love the Lord not just with their minds but also with their heart, soul and strength.
 First, keep in mind that the vast majority of our honors classes meet core requirements.
 Thus, being in the HSP won't necessarily take any extra time.
 You will be satisfying JBU requirements as you move through the program.
 Second, because our goal is to fully develop our students, we actually encourage you to take advantage of the co-curricular opportunities that JBU offers.
 For example, we celebrate our honors students who play on a varsity team.
-Many of our honors students also serve as RAs and Passion Group Leaders, sing in Chorus, play in Chapel Band, and are officers in the Student Government Association.
+Many of our honors students also serve as RAs and Passion Group Leaders, sing in Chorus, play in Chapel Band and are officers in the Student Government Association.
 These co-curricular experiences combine with our classes to make for a powerful developmental force.

 How does Honors apply to my major or career?

 "I'm majoring in photography, and I don't think being in honors will help me get a job after I graduate from JBU."